-- They are customized to match the size and shape you want prior to your surgery, then they are placed inside a pocket that Dr. Roland creates during the procedure.
+- Are customized to match the size and shape you want, are then placed inside a pocket that Dr. Roland creates during the procedure.

 - The implant is empty when it is placed inside your breast and then is gradually filled with the saltwater solution until it reaches the right size

-Both implants are approved by the FDA and are widely considered to be very safe for patients.
+Both implants are FDA-approved and considered safe for patients.
 Only patients over 22 years of age can get silicone gel implants.